Aejkatappaja/phone-corp/README.md

 - Move all the functions contained in `getOrder.ts` to keep code cleaner and more maintenable.
 - Refactoring some parts of my code to be clearer and more modular.
 - Use a Schema Validator like `Zod` to avoid some possibles issues if the app growth.
+- Add an Auth, Login, Register and Roles.
+- Add a customer ID to track who passed orders.
+- Frontend interface.

 ## 🙇🏻 What did i learn, improve and discover